TriplyDB/Documentation/blog/2023-03-password-validation-2fa/index.md

 The [National Institute of Standards and Technology (NIST)](https://www.nist.gov) is a U.S. government science laboratory, and considered an authority in the area of Information Security.
 ISO standards such as ISO 27001 often take inspiration from NIST guidelines.
 NIST published a guideline for digital identity management[^1] that covers the topic of password composition and validation.

-In this blog we'll discuss what this guideline means in practice, and how this is implemented in TriplyDB
+In this blog we'll discuss what this guideline means in practice, and how this is implemented in TriplyDB.

 ## What does a good password look like?{#best}